 by John Derbyshire

-In Kingsley Amis's novel Stanley and the Women, the protagonist's son begins to exhibit strange, unpredictable, violent behavior.
+In Kingsley Amis's novel Stanley and the Women, the protagonist's son begins to exhibit strange, unpredictable, violent behaviour.
 Stanley, the protagonist, consults a psychiatrist, who gives him some waffle about "affective disorders" and the like.
 Frustrated, Stanley goes for a second opinion to an old friend, a doctor who has seen everything and is old enough not to give a damn about keeping up with fashionable jargon.
 After examining the young man this oldster delivers his diagnosis: "Your son is mad."

 Presumably that doctor was not a heavy user of the DSM.
 That is the Diagnostic and Statistical Manual of Mental Disorders, the authoritative text approved by the American Psychiatric Association for telling us when we need the attentions of APA members, and for what.
 This month, the APA announced proposed changes to the next issue of the DSM, due to come off the presses in 2013.
 This will be the fifth version of the DSM, the previous four having come out in 1952, 1968, 1980 (partially revised 1987), and 1994 (partially revised 2000).